 Jump to:

-- Flour - I use a combination of two types of flour, '00' flour and semola rimacinata, which is a very finely milled semolina flour.
-You can just use all '00' though and all purpose flour works fine too.
+Flour - I use a combination of two types of flour, '00' flour and semola rimacinata, which is a very finely milled semolina flour.
+You can use all 00 flour, or substitute all-purpose flour if needed.

 My biggest tip!